SakshiGauro/Java_Lamda_Streams/out/production/Java_Lamda_Streams/com/gauro/java7/RethrowExceptions/README.md

 # Rethrowing Exceptions with more inclusive type checking

-The Java SE 7 compiler performs more precise analysis of rethrown exceptions than earlier releases of Java SE.
-This enables you to specify more specific exception types in the throws clause of a method declaration.
-• Consider the below example,
+Java 7 introduced **more precise rethrow analysis**, allowing developers to rethrow exceptions while specifying **more specific exception types** in the method’s `throws` clause.

+Before Java 7, rethrowing an exception inside a `catch (Exception e)` block forced the method to declare only the **general** exception type (`Exception`), even if only specific exceptions were possible.

+---

+## Before Java 7 (Forced to Declare a General Exception)

 ```java
 static class FirstException extends Exception { }